-The Trust intends to distribute all of the net income and net realized capital gains, if any, of the Trust to Unitholders, so that the Trust will not be liable to pay income tax pursuant to the Tax Act during any year.
-If distributions to Unitholders are in excess of the net income and net realized capital gains, if any, of the Trust, it will generally result in a reduction in the adjusted cost base of the Units to the Unitholder.
+The Trust intends to distribute all Taxable Income of the Trust to Unitholders, so that the Trust will not be liable to pay income tax pursuant to the Tax Act during any year.
+If distributions to Unitholders are in excess of the Taxable Income of the Trust, it will generally result in a reduction in the adjusted cost base of the Units to the Unitholder.
 See "Income Tax Considerations".